 A file share is a storage device or data source available to multiple hosts through a computer network.

-File share backup jobs can read data from the following sources:
+File share backup jobs in Veeam Backup & Replication can read data from the following sources:

-- CIFS path
+- SMB (CIFS) path

 - NFS path